Facts and Statistics About Domestic Violence in Maryland

 Peace and Protective Order Statistics from the Maryland Judiciary

 The Maryland Judiciary periodically publishes information about peace and protective orders issued in Maryland.
 Here are the statistics most recently reported.
 While most protective orders are issued through District Court, Circuit Court also issues protective orders.
 Peace orders are only issued in District Court.
-To view the entire report, you can download the large PDF file from the Maryland Judiciary here.

 Domestic Violence-Related Crimes in Maryland

-The latest domestic violence statistics reported by the Maryland State Police is Crime in Maryland: 2011 Uniform Crime Report (UCR).
-This lengthy report contains a section on domestic violence, which we have extracted here for your convenience.
+The latest domestic violence statistics reported by the Maryland State Police is Crime in Maryland: 2015 Uniform Crime Report (UCR).
+This lengthy report contains a section on domestic violence, which we have extracted for your convenience.
 Please keep in mind that these crimes are only the ones that were reported to police, and that many victims do not report crimes to the police.
 The numbers reported only include crimes reported by current or former spouses or cohabitating partners and do not include crimes reported by dating partners who do not live together.

 Domestic Violence Services Provided

 Each year, the National Network to End Domestic Violence (NNEDV) spearheads a national Domestic Violence Census, where local domestic violence programs across the nation participate in a one day snapshot of services they provide to domestic violence victims.
-The latest report for Maryland is available as a PDF here.
+The 2015 report for Maryland is available as a PDF here.

 The National Domestic Violence Hotline issues reports by state which indicate the types and number of calls that were received.
 The 2014 report is available as a PDF here.